Topic

 8.6 Entry visas for renewal of residence permits when the UDI knows that the foreign national is abroad

-When the UDI is aware that a foreign national subject to a visa requirement is abroad when a residence permit is renewed, the UDI shall notify the foreign service mission that an entry visa can be issued pursuant to the Immigration Regulations Section 3-13 fifth paragraph.
-See section 2.3 for the assessment and the case handling.
+When the UDI is aware that a foreign national subject to a visa requirement is abroad when a residence permit is renewed, the UDI shall notify the foreign service mission that an entry visa can be issued pursuant to the Immigration Regulations section 3-13 fifth paragraph.
+See chapter 2.3 for the assessment and the case handling.

 When diplomats who are subject to a visa requirement are set to take up a position at a diplomatic mission in Norway, they must be considered for an entry visa (D-visa) in accordance with the procedures set out in UDI 2010-004 Entry visa for foreign nationals affiliated to diplomatic or consular missions.